WTTJ/wk-api-docs/source/includes/_users.md

 This endpoints lets you get:

 * Information about the current user
-* All organizations this user has acces to
+* All organizations this user has access to
 * All jobs related to these organizations
 * All stages (aka columns) related to these jobs